Imranmir22/gallery/README.md

-1. php artisan migrate
+#This project is build with laravel 8
-2. php artisan db:seed --class=UserRoleSeeder
+1. composer install
-3. php artisan db:seed --class=UserSeeder  (then you can use email => admin@gmail.com ,password=>password to login as admin)
+2. php artisan migrate
-4. php artisan serve
+3. php artisan serve